 - Residents can call 311 for updates on delayed routes/ neighborhoods.

 - Recycling will no longer be collected on trash collection day.

 - Recycling can be set out for collection in any type container – just no plastic bags!
 Residents may call the Recycling Office at (410) 396-4511 to request a sticker be mailed to them to label any container as a recycling bin.

 Know What to Throw in Your Recycling Container

 Know what to throw in the recycling container.
 Residents can get tips on what is and is not accepted in curbside recycling by visiting DPW’s Recycling Right web-based tool: https://publicworks.baltimorecity.gov/recycle-right

-If you have a question about what to bring to a Recycling Collection Center, please visit DPW’s Recycle Right web page.
+If you have a question about what to place in your recycling container, please visit DPW’s Recycle Right web page.
 This easy-to-use online tool takes the guesswork out of recycling.